 Office Phone: 773.508.3438

 Kristin L. Krueger received her Ph.D. in Anthropology from the University of Arkansas in 2011.
 She specializes in biological anthropology in general, but focuses her research on dental anthropology within paleoanthropological and bioarchaeological contexts.
-She is interested in understanding dietary and behavioral strategies of late members of the genus Homo, (Neandertals, archaic, and recent modern humans).
-However, collaborations have run the evolutionary spectrum, including dental analyses of early Homo specimens from Olduvai Gorge, Homo erectus/ergaster from 'Ubeidiya in Israel, Neandertals and Upper Paleolithic humans from Europe and the Near East, and recent modern humans from New Kingdom Egypt to the Arctic.
+She is interested in understanding dietary and behavioral strategies of late members of the genus Homo, (Neanderthals, archaic, and recent modern humans).
+However, collaborations have run the evolutionary spectrum, including dental analyses of early Homo specimens from Olduvai Gorge, Homo erectus/ergaster from 'Ubeidiya in Israel, Neanderthals and Upper Paleolithic humans from Europe and the Near East, and recent modern humans from New Kingdom Egypt to the Arctic.

 Dr. Krueger has conducted research and/or fieldwork in Canada, Egypt, England, Italy, Nepal, and several areas of the United States (New Mexico, Wyoming, New York, and Wisconsin).

 Dr. Krueger's current research focuses on the earliest evidence for non-dietary anterior tooth use behaviors in the genus Homo, associated with a Homo erectus/ergaster specimen from 'Ubeidiya.
 This work is in collaboration with Dr. Miriam Belmaker (University of Tulsa) and Dr. Amanda Henry (Max Planck Institute for Evolutionary Anthropology).
 In addition to this project, she is working on discerning differences in diet within tombs from Hualcayán, an archaeological site in Peru (with Dr. Julie Lesnik, DePaul University).

 Dr. Krueger encourages any interested students to contact her about research and/or laboratory opportunities.